Inside the Star

 Not audibly.
 In physics.

 The core collapsed.
 Pressure surged inward like the universe inhaling.
-ZiggyBoot felt gravity spike so hard it twisted his pattern, compressing him toward the center of himself.
+Ziggaboot felt gravity spike so hard it twisted his pattern, compressing him toward the center of himself.

 Lira of Loop cried out in field noise, and then the sound was drowned by the roar of neutrinos—an invisible storm blasting outward, carrying away more energy than all the star's light over its entire life.